-The The Google Disavow Tool
+The Google Disavow Tool

 The disavow tool was released around the time Google Penguin started to become a big thing.
 Webmasters were scrambling and many of them eventually came to ask the same question: “what if I’m totally unable to remove these backlinks?”
 Google responded with the Google disavow tool.
 In October of 2012, Google released a blog post along with a video to sum things up:

 So for those die-hard SEO’s that just watched that, basically what Matt is saying is that if you know for a fact that you have spammy backlinks built to your site, and you have done everything that you can to get rid of those links, then you can use this tool to get rid of those links.
 This tool is for SEO’s and webmasters unable to remove their backlinks and have made their best effort.
 According to Google, this will not guarantee the elimination of all links and it will not “abide by” this list by default.
 What it will do is “take a strong suggestion” of the list that you have given Google and take that into account.
-To read more information about the Google disavow tool, read what Google Webmaster Help has to say about it.
+To read more information about the Google disavow tool, read what Google Search Central help docs has to say about it.

 To get started with Google disavow, navigate to the Google disavow main page.
 You must be logged into Google Search Console to view this.
 If you have multiple sites, at this point you will need to choose which site you want to disavow.